We're on Instagram. Follow @rifleconfigurator

 EOTech EXPS3

 The EOTech EXPS3 is a true holographic sight with 10 night-vision-compatible brightness settings, so the reticle stays visible and correctly dimmed behind a mounted device.
-Its 68 MOA ring with a 1 MOA center dot is fast up close and precise past 100 yards, and the shortened body with side buttons leaves rail space for a magnifier or a device in front of it.
+Its 68 MOA ring with a 1 MOA center dot is fast up close and precise past 100 yards, and the shortened body with side buttons leaves rail space for the magnifier behind it.
 The parallax-free holographic reticle also helps shooters with astigmatism who see LED dots as a smear.

 Buy